Table of Contents Show

-Are you a homeowner who’s facing the scary prospect of a foreclosure?
+Are you a homeowner who’s facing the scary prospect of foreclosure?
 The possibility of losing your home is no laughing matter.
 But don’t think everything is against you.
-Each state has its own laws regarding foreclosure so read on to learn about the process in New York and what your rights are.
+Each state has its laws regarding foreclosure so read on to learn about New York’s process and your rights.

-When you take out a loan to purchase a property in NYC you are required to sign two documents.
+When you take out a loan to purchase a property in NYC, you must sign two documents.
 This is the promissory note and the mortgage (or deed of trust).
-The promissory note, effectively a glorified IOU, contains the promise to repay and the terms of the repayment.
+The promissory note, effectively a glorified IOU, contains the promise to repay and the repayment terms.

 Most loans allow a grace period of about 15 days when you miss a payment.
 After this, your loan servicer will assess a late fee.
-You can learn what your grace period and late charge amount are by looking at your promissory note.
+By looking at your promissory note, you can learn your grace period and late charge amount.
 This information can also be found on your monthly mortgage statement.

-After you’ve missed a few payments your mortgage servicer will begin sending you letters and make phone calls reminding you to get caught up with payments.
-Don’t ignore these as this is a good chance to discuss loan mitigation options.
+After you’ve missed a few payments, your mortgage servicer will send you letters and phone calls reminding you to get caught up with payments.
+Don’t ignore these; this is an excellent chance to discuss loan mitigation options.

 State law requires that the lender must wait 120 days before they can file for pre-foreclosure with the county clerk.
-This means there is now a pending lawsuit against the property and its title is being publicly contested.
+This means there is a pending lawsuit against the property, and its title is publicly contested.

-If the property is owner-occupied, then NY State law also requires that the lender send a notice within 90 days to the borrower.
-This informs them of how to cure the debt and a “Help for Homeowner” notice advising them of their rights during the foreclosure.
-This 90-day time period runs in tandem with the 120-day period.
-If still unresolved after 90-days the lender can begin the pre-foreclosure process.
+If the property is owner-occupied, NY State law also requires that the lender send a notice within 90 days to the borrower.
+This informs them of how to cure the debt and a “Help for Homeowner” notification advising them of their rights during the foreclosure.
+This 90-day time period runs in tandem with the 120 days.
+If still unresolved after 90-days, the lender can begin the pre-foreclosure process.

-Once this has happened you will receive a “summons and complaint” letter informing you that your loan is in default and a lawsuit is pending.
-Once this is received you (the borrower) will have 20-30 days to respond in writing.
-If you haven’t already, now is definitely the time to talk with an attorney who can help you with the reply and represent you in court.
+Once this has happened, you will receive a “summons and complaint” letter informing you that your loan is in default and a lawsuit is pending.
+Once this is received, you (the borrower) will have 20-30 days to respond in writing.
+If you haven’t already, now is the time to talk with an attorney who can help you with the reply and represent you in court.

-An important safeguard that homeowners process is the settlement conference.
-Introduced in 2009, this was added to the foreclosure process to help the two parties find an agreement regarding the debt.
-It is held 60 days after the date when the summons and complaint were sent.
+An essential safeguard that homeowners process is the settlement conference.
+It is held 60 days after they send the summons and complaint.
+Introduced in 2009, they added this to the foreclosure process to help the two parties find an agreement regarding the debt.

-If no agreement is reached in the settlement conference and you don’t respond to the court action within the specified time the lender can move to get a default judgment from the court.
-If this happens then you automatically lose the case.
-However, if you file an answer the lender can’t file for default judgment.
-The lender will next file for a summary judgment to strike the answer and for the court to grant judgment in favor of the lender.
+If no agreement is reached in the settlement conference and you don’t respond to the court action within the specified time, the lender can move to get a default judgment from the court.
+If this happens, then you automatically lose the case.
+However, if you file an answer, the lender can’t file for default judgment.
+The lender will next file for a summary judgment to strike the answer and the court to grant judgment in favor of the lender.
 If summary judgment is denied, then a trial will occur.
-If summary judgment is granted or you lose the trail the judge will sign a final judgment of foreclosure and sale against you.
+If summary judgment is granted or you lose the trial, the judge will sign a final determination of foreclosure and sale against you.
 The lender will now be free to sell the property.

-New York law allows the homeowner to reinstate the loan at any time before the final judgment.
-This is when the borrower agrees to pay the past-due amounts along with any costs and fees to bring a delinquent loan current.
-If done, then the foreclosure ends, and you can return to making your usual monthly payments.
+New York law allows the homeowner to reinstate the loan before the final judgment.
+The borrower agrees to pay the past-due amounts and any costs and fees to bring a delinquent loan current.
+If done, the foreclosure ends, and you can return to making your regular monthly payments.

-Talk with a foreclosure attorney as soon as possible if you are facing foreclosure.
-They’ll fully explain your rights and provide mitigation options.
+Talk with a foreclosure attorney as soon as possible if you face foreclosure.
+They’ll thoroughly explain your rights and provide mitigation options.